-133 [X9.31]
+[X9.31]

 ANSI, X9.31: Digital Signatures Using Reversible Public Key Cryptography for the Financial Services Industry (rDSA).
 September 1998.
-134

-136

-137 [X9.42]
+[X9.42]

-138 ANSI, X9.42: Public Key Cryptography for the Financial Services Industry: Agreement of

-139 140 Symmetric Keys Using Discrete Logarithm Cryptography.
+ANSI, X9.42: Public Key Cryptography for the Financial Services Industry: Agreement of Symmetric Keys Using Discrete Logarithm Cryptography.
 2003.

-141 [X9.62]
+[X9.62]

-142 ANSI, X9.62: Public Key Cryptography for the Financial Services Industry, The Elliptic Curve

-143 Digital Signature Algorithm (ECDSA), 2005.
+ANSI, X9.62: Public Key Cryptography for the Financial Services Industry, The Elliptic Curve Digital Signature Algorithm (ECDSA), 2005.

-144 ,

-145 l .

-146 1.2 References (non-normative)
+1.2 References (non-normative)

-147 [KMIP-TC]
+[KMIP-TC]

-148 Key Management Interoperability Protocol Test Cases Version 1.2.
-Working Draft 02.
-6 August
+Key Management Interoperability Protocol Test Cases Version 1.3.
+Edited by Tim Hudson and Mark Joseph.
+Latest version: http://docs.oasis-open.org/kmip/testcases/v1.3/kmip-testcases-v1.3.doc.

-149 2013 https://www.oasis-

-150 open.org/committees/document.php?document_id=50188&wg_abbrev=kmip
+2 Assumptions

-151 2 Assumptions 152 153 The section describes assumptions that underlie the KMIP protocol and the implementation of clients and servers that utilize the protocol.
-154 2.1 Island of Trust 155 156 157 158 the purposes explicitly listed in the delivery payload.
+The section describes assumptions that underlie the KMIP protocol and the implementation of clients and servers that utilize the protocol.

+2.1 Island of Trust

+Clients may be provided key material by the server, but they only use that keying material for the purposes explicitly listed in the delivery payload.
 Clients that ignore these instructions and use the keys in ways not explicitly allowed by the server are non-compliant.
+There is no requirement for the key management system, however, to enforce this behavior.

-There is no 159 2.2 Message Security 160 161 162 163 164 KMIP relies on the chosen authentication suite as specified in [KMIP-Prof] to authenticate the client and on the underlying transport protocol to provide confidentiality, integrity, message authentication and protection against replay attack.
+2.2 Message Security

+KMIP relies on the chosen authentication suite as specified in [KMIP-Prof] to authenticate the client and on the underlying transport protocol to provide confidentiality, integrity, message authentication and protection against replay attack.
 KMIP offers a wrapping mechanism for the Key Value that does not rely on the transport mechanism used for the messages; the wrapping mechanism is intended for importing or exporting managed cryptographic objects.

-165 2.3 State-less Server 166 167 168 The protocol operates on the assumption that the server is state-less, which means that there is no concept of "sessions" inherent in the protocol.
+2.3 State-less Server

+The protocol operates on the assumption that the server is state-less, which means that there is no concept of "sessions" inherent in the protocol.
 This does not mean that the server itself maintains no state, only that the protocol does not require this.

-169 2.4 Extensible Protocol 170 171 172 173 The protocol provides for "private" or vendor-specific extensions, which allow for differentiation among vendor implementations.
-However, any objects, attributes and operations included in an implementation are always implemented as specified in [KMIP-Spec] , regardless of whether they are optional or mandatory.
-174 2.5 Server Policy 175 176 177 178 179 A server is expected to be conformant to KMIP and supports the conformance clauses as specified in [KMIP-Spec].
+2.4 Extensible Protocol

+The protocol provides for "private" or vendor-specific extensions, which allow for differentiation among vendor implementations.
+However, any objects, attributes and operations included in an implementation are always implemented as specified in [KMIP-Spec], regardless of whether they are optional or mandatory.

+2.5 Server Policy

+A server is expected to be conformant to KMIP and supports the conformance clauses as specified in [KMIP-Spec].
 However, a server may refuse a server-supported operation or client-settable attribute if disallowed by the server policy (whether expressed within or outside KMIP).
 Such a decision by the server may reflect the trust relationship with a particular client, performance impact of the requested operation, or any of a number of other considerations.

-180 2.6 Support for Cryptographic Objects 181 182 The protocol supports key management system-related cryptographic objects.
+2.6 Support for Cryptographic Objects

+The protocol supports key management system-related cryptographic objects.
 This list currently includes: